Spectral bounds for certain special type of rational matrices: Introduction

-The manuscript is organized as follows.
-Section \ref{sec-2.1} contains a brief introduction to matrix rational functions.
-Some preliminary notions about matrix rational functions are provided.
-A bound on the eigenvalues of matrix rational functions using an associated block matrix (see Section \ref{sec-2.1} for the definition) is given in Section \ref{sec-2.2}.
-In Sections \ref{sec-2.3} and \ref{sec-2.4}, bounds on the eigenvalues are given using roots of real rational functions and polynomials, respectively.
+The organization of the manuscript is as follows.
+Section \ref{sec-2.1} contains a brief introduction to rational matrices.
+This is followed by deriving a bound on the moduli of eigenvalues of rational matrices of special type using an associated block matrix (see Section \ref{sec-2.1} for the definition and Section \ref{sec-2.2} for details).
+We then derive a lower bound on the moduli of eigenvalues using roots of a real rational function (see Section \ref{sec-2.3} for details).
+Section \ref{sec-2.4} concerns deriving a bound using scalar polynomials and the same is done using numerical radius in Section \ref{sec-2.5}.
 These bounds are compared in Section \ref{sec-3}.
 Numerical illustrations are given in Section \ref{sec-4}.
-Wherever possible, necessary remarks and examples are provided.
-The computations were done using Matlab.
+The computations are done using Matlab.